 - I filled the dinghy with fresh water and placed in it all of the lines that had been used during the summer to soak and remove the salt water from them.

-- Agmar took both sails to be washed but not clear when they will do so.
+- Agmar took both sails to be washed but it was not clear when they will do so.

 - I drove to Lakki and had Thetis’ papers stamped by the the Limenarchio (Greek Coast Guard).